 Child support can be changed going forward but not going backward.
 Neither a divorce court nor the divorcing couple can retroactively modify child support.

-The Arizona Supreme Court found the facts in this case did not support a finding of waiver.
+The Arizona Supreme Court found the facts, in this case, did not support a finding of waiver.
 Mr. Mangum produced no evidence whatsoever that his former wife intended to abandon her claim to child support arrearages.
 In fact, the evidence showed that she did not intend to do so.

-Mr. Mangum testified that they did not discuss arrearages at the meeting.
+Mr. Mangum testified that he did not discuss arrearages at the meeting.
 He just said that he believed the agreement included all issues.
 Mrs. Ray testified that Mr. Mangum told her at the meeting that he was going to pay the back child support.
 K. T. Mangum, their daughter, was also at the meeting and she corroborated this.

 The trial court found that Mr. Mangum’s “reasonable belief” controlled the question, and the court of appeals agreed.
 However, the Supreme Court disagreed.
 It said that the fact Mr. Mangum destroyed records is not clear and compelling evidence of a waiver by Mrs. Ray.
-Where conflicting testimony exists, one party’s belief cannot provide clear and convincing evidence of an agreement.
+Where conflicting testimony exists, one party’s belief cannot provide clear and convincing proof of an agreement.

 Mr. Mangum argued below that he believed Mrs. Ray waived the collection of arrearages in the agreement.
 Therefore, he destroyed his records of past child support payments.
-Mrs. Ray, he claimed, is estopped from denying the agreement.
+Mrs. Ray, he claimed, is estopped from denying the deal.